uwuhhhj/TridentDupe/README.md

--Patched on latest version of paper as of 2/16
+-Patched on latest version of paper as of Feb 16, 2025

 Video Tutorial:
 https://youtu.be/TMZ3Xf49ifg?si=pqkr40mced1ky3GA